Pre-K Sites in BSD

 - William Walker

-The Beaverton School District is working to build a preschool system where children are supported to enter kindergarten with a strong foundation for lifetime learning.
-We believe in using current research about learning and the young child’s brain, our lived experience as educators, and what we know about the lived experiences of our children and their families as we develop our pre-k through 3rd grade approach.
+The Beaverton School District is working to build a Pre-K program where children are supported to enter kindergarten with a strong foundation for lifetime learning.
+We believe in using current research about learning and the child’s brain development, our experience as educators, and what we know about the experiences of our children and their families as we develop our Pre-K through 2nd grade alignment practices.

 We are committed to building culturally responsive, nurturing environments that are inclusive of all children, particularly children with developmental delays or disabilities, who speak languages other than English, children of color, and children living in poverty.